LearnersGuild/learning-os/game/stats/README.md

 In the _aggregate_, the formula for ECC is: sum of ECC for each goal worked on

 For example, if a player has worked on 3 goals and achieved an ECC of 2.2, 3.8, and 0.75 (respectively), their aggregate ECC is 6.75.

-## Lead Days (LD) [Player Stat]

-Total number of days a player led a team in Deliberate Practice as a Team Lead

 ## Lead Cycles (LC) [Player Stat]